History of gravitational theory: Newton's law of universal gravitation

+Successes such the solution to the great inequality of Jupiter and Saturn mystery accumulated.
+In 1755, Prussian philosopher Immanuel Kant published a cosmological manuscript based on Newtonian principles, in which he develops an early version of the nebular hypothesis.
+Edmond Halley proposed that similar looking objects appearing every 76 years was in fact a single comet.
+The appearance of the comet in 1759, now named after him, within a month of predictions based on Newton's gravity greatly improved scientific opinion of the theory.
 Newton's theory enjoyed its greatest success when it was used to predict the existence of Neptune based on motions of Uranus that could not be accounted by the actions of the other planets.
 Calculations by John Couch Adams and Urbain Le Verrier both predicted the general position of the planet.
 In 1846, Le Verrier sent his position to Johann Gottfried Galle, asking him to verify it.
 The same night, Galle spotted Neptune near the position Le Verrier had predicted.

+Not every comparison was successful.
 By the end of the 19th century, Le Verrier showed that the orbit of Mercury could not be accounted for entirely under Newtonian gravity, and all searches for another perturbing body (such as a planet orbiting the Sun even closer than Mercury) were fruitless.
+Even so, Newton's theory is thought to be exceptionally accurate in the limit of weak gravitational fields and low speeds.